 Consider constructing a catio where your feline friend can safely enjoy the sights, scents and sounds of nature.

-And there are numerous ways you can enrich your indoor kitty’s life with interactive toys, puzzle feeders, hidey boxes and clicker training.
+And there are numerous ways you can enrich your indoor kitty’s life with scent enrichment, interactive toys, puzzle feeders, hidey boxes and clicker training.
 Learn more about how you can bring the adventure inside.